dasokkk/dasokkk/README.md

 I’m Kerem, a graduate in Mathematics and Computer Science.
 I work in cybersecurity with a focus on Red Teaming and AI-driven automation systems.

-My interests include attack strategy development, social engineering, OPSEC, and research on quantum-resistant encryption.
+My interests include attack strategy development,OPSEC, and research on quantum-resistant encryption.

 Previously, I was a member of the FIRST Robotics Competition team Sultans of Turkey.